MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 - You can't test:
   - Refunding via the API
-  - Sending direct API requests with an IBAN to test different transaction statuses
+  - Making direct API requests with an IBAN to test different transaction statuses
 - In the live environment, you can't accept refund orders.
 These are done automatically.
 {{< /details >}}